 Always keep in mind the question you are trying to answer when creating a search strategy and when reviewing the articles you find

-» PubMed Tips & Tricks: Basic search guide with link to PubMed exercise set.
+» PubMed Tips: Basic search guide with link to PubMed exercise set.
 Start here to learn how to search PubMed more effectively

 Use PubMed's My NCBI to save searches, search results/citations, search history, and more.
 Creating an account is easy!; you can even log in with your UCB bmail credentials.